JordanZimmitti/JZRecyclerAdapter/README.md

     arrayOfInts.add(2)
     arrayOfInts.add(3)

-    // Defines And Instantiates The JZRecyclerAdapter//
+    // Define And Instantiates The JZRecyclerAdapter//
     val intAdapter = JZRecyclerAdapter(R.layout.custom_layout, arrayOfInts) {

           // Gets The Data From The List To Show Its Value In A TextView//